 However, microwaving sauerkraut will certainly destroy its beneficial heat-sensitive bacteria.
 So keep that in mind when heating up your kraut in the microwave.

-This is a time where you can experiment with different ingredients to switch up the typical tangy flavor.
+This is a time when you can experiment with different ingredients to switch up the typical tangy flavor.
 The recipe is simple, but you can use any of the ‘top tips’ throughout this article to enhance or subdue the tangy flavor.

 One unique ingredient you can add is apple.
 Apple will bring sweetness without taking away any crunch.
 Another option is adding garlic.
 Garlic adds a more sophisticated flavor and pairs nicely with other spices and flavors.